treiff86/shitcore-test/README.md

 ---

 ### 🥊 Fight Club — Local Brawler *(New in v2.0.0, TEST Play preview)*
 A full side-scrolling fighter buried inside the tycoon game, because why not.
-Live for holders of any supported collection — Mid Evils, Conmen, Skull X, $MIM/Bitcoin Wizard and Genuine Undead — and they can all match against each other online.
+Currently gated to TEST Play while it finishes cooking toward a LIVE release for real Mid Evils and Conmen holders.

 - **4 playable characters** — Reiffer (Mid Evils), the Conmen character, the $MIM/Bitcoin Wizard, and Genuine Undead (an office zombie in a suit, exclusive to that theme's preview)
 - **4 arenas** — a prison yard, a medieval market, a wizard's study (with a jumpable table), and a corporate office (with a jumpable reception desk) — each with matching background music where a track exists